 CKEditor 5 is currently supported in the following desktop browsers:

 - Opera (latest stable release).

 - Good support:

 - Internet Explorer 11.
 See the Compatibility with IE11 ticket.

 Features known to not be fully supported yet:

 - Text composition.
 Input Method Engine (IME) is a mechanism that allows the users to input text in languages such as Japanese and Chinese.
-This mechanism is not fully supported yet and we will be polishing that feature after 1.0.0.
+This mechanism is not fully supported yet and we will be polishing that feature in a close future.